 This unit will lay the foundation of setting up a student publication by establishing yearbook protocol, staff responsibilities and the book's theme.
-Students will learn the purpose of photographs in telling a story, camera settings and the elements of composition to produce high quality photographs.
-Students will utilize the tools of the yearbook software editing program to produce eyeappealing page layouts and cover design.
+Students will learn the purpose of photographs in telling a story and how to use camera settings and the elements of composition to produce high quality photographs.
+Students will utilize the tools of the yearbook software editing program to produce eye-appealing page layouts and cover design.